-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- The Maryland Ornithological Society submitted a public comment letter to the Bureau of Land Management opposing the recission of management and protection measures for the National Petroleum Reserve in Alaska (NPR-A).
 The organization argues that the recission threatens crucial habitats for numerous bird species as they continue to face alarming population declines.

-The society maintains that the NPR-A is a vital breeding and molting ground for various bird populations, pa more ST
+The society maintains that the NPR-A is a vital breeding and molting ground for various bird populations, particularly amidst claims that the current energy p more ST

 Mashantucket Pequot Tribal Historic Preservation Office Raises Concerns Over CEQ's NEPA Regulations Without Tribal Consultation (10)